odgrim/central-mcp-proxy/README.md

   docker compose logs -f github-gateway
   ```
 - **SuperGateway issues**: Ensure the MCP server command is correct
 - **GitHub API issues**: Verify your GitHub token has the necessary permissions
+- **Notion API issues**: Ensure your Notion token has access to the pages you're trying to interact with